Logo

 Michael Jackson danced from a young age as part of the Michael Jackson 5, and incorporated dance extensively in his performances and music videos.

-Michael Jackson is credited for coining the name "moonwalk"; the move was previously known as the "backslide".
+Michael Jackson is credited for coining the name "moonwalk" for this street dance move, previously known as the "backslide".

 In "Billie Jean", Michael Jackson depicts an obsessive fan who alleges he has fathered her child, and in "Wanna Be Startin' Somethin'" he argues against gossip and the media.